California State University, Chico

-California State University, Chico, or commonly, Chico State, is a public university in Chico, California.
-Founded in 1887 by John Bidwell, it is the second oldest campus in the California State University system.
+California State University, Chico (Chico State) is a public university in Chico, California, United States.
+It was founded in 1887 as one of about 180 "normal schools" founded by state governments in the 19th century to train teachers for the rapidly growing public common schools.
+Some closed but most steadily expanded their role and became state colleges in the early 20th century and state universities in the late 20th century.
+It is the second oldest campus in the California State University system.
 As of the fall 2020 semester, the university had a total enrollment of 16,630 students.
 The university offers 126 bachelor's degree programs, 35 master's degree programs, and four types of teaching credentials.
 Chico is a Hispanic-serving institution (HSI).